Dohwa-cha

-Dohwa-cha (Korean: 도화차; Hanja: 桃花茶) or peach flower tea is a traditional Korean tea made from the dried peach flowers.
+Dohwa-cha (Korean: 도화차; Hanja: 桃花茶) or peach flower tea is a traditional Korean tea made from dried peach flowers.
 It is believed that dohwa-cha helps treating constipation and calculus.

 Preparation

 Dohwa-cha can be prepared with 15-20 g of dried peach blossoms boiled in 500 ml water.
 The flowers are harvested during the springtime, dried in shade, and kept in a paper bag.
 Stamens are removed before being dried.
 Dohwa-cha usually comes pre-made.
 It is recommended to steep the buds for 5 to 10 min after adding to water.
 Times may vary depending on preference of strength.